iluwatar/java-design-patterns/publish-subscribe/README.md

     - **Publisher** : Writes a new blog post and publish to subscribers
     - **Subscribers** : All the subscribers to the newsletter receive the email

-## Programmatic Example of Publisher-Subscriber Pattern in Java
+## Programmatic Example of Publish-Subscribe Pattern in Java

 First we need to identify the Event on which we need the pub-sub methods to trigger.
 For example: